 A complete draft of the dissertation must be read and approved by the primary dissertation advisor.
-One copy of the approved version of the dissertation must be submitted to EPS staff not less than 10 days before the Final Examination so that it may be made available for consultation by any member of the department at least one week before the defense.
-The dissertation will be read and approved by two or more additional faculty members, who, along with the principal advisor, constitute the Final Examination committee.
+The student shall then provide the approved version of the dissertation to all Final Examination Committee members and the EPS Program Assistant not less than 10 days before the Final Examination.
+The Program Assistant will make the dissertation available for consultation by any member of the department at least one week before the defense.

 The Final Examination is an oral presentation held in an open-lecture format, and defense to the committee of the dissertation.
-Following the presentation, the thesis committee meets to decide on final approval of the thesis and recommendation to confer the degree.
+Following the presentation, the Final Examination Committee meets to decide on approval of the defense, improvements to be made to the dissertation, and recommendation to confer the degree.